Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 Evening (usually clear):

 Sunset at Ambrai Ghat.
 The most photographed view in Udaipur — City Palace, Lake Palace Hotel, and Jagdish Temple reflected in Lake Pichola.
-Stunning year-round, but with full lakes and monsoon skies, it's another level.
+Stunning year-round, but with full lakes and monsoon skies, it climbs to another level.

 Dharohar folk dance show at Bagore Ki Haveli (150 INR, 7PM).